tducasse/pico8-deploy/README.md

 - **clean**: removes the exports for both `web` and `bin`
 - **clean_web**: removes the exports for `web`
 - **clean_bin**: removes the exports for `bin`

-Or just have a read! 😉
+Or just have a read through the Makefile! 😉

 Feel free to modify it however you want, and let me know if you come up with something cool, I'll be happy to integrate it to this project!